There are two aspects of starting a blog :

 Image Source: ReferralCandy

 Quote them from various interviews they have given.
-Use the information available through books, autobiographies, documentaries, their social media and media firms.
+Use the information available through books, autobiographies, documentaries, social media, and media firms.

 Image Source: NP